trawitz/SLikeNet/readme.txt

 1. (except for RakNet compatibility mode) You should include SLikeNet headers via <slikenet/foobar.h> where RakNet required you to include only
    <foobar.h>.
-2. (except for RakNet compatibility mode) You need to use the SLikeNet namespace where previously you used the RakNet namespace.
+2. (except for RakNet compatibility mode) You need to use the SLNet namespace where previously you used the RakNet namespace.
 3. RAKNET_VERSION, RAKNET_VERSION_NUMBER, RAKNET_VERSION_NUMBER_INT, and
    RAKNET_DATE were kept due to backwards compatibility with RakNet but were updated to 4.082 and 7/26/2017 respectively and will stay at these values for all SLikeNet 0.x.x/1.x.x releases.
    In order to distinguish between different SLikeNet versions, you should use the newly introduced SLIKENET_VERSION, SLIKNET_VERSION_NUMBER, SLIKENET_VERSION_NUMBER_INT, and SLIKNET_DATE macros.

 3.5.2 Retail configuration
-RakNet only shipped with a debug and a release configuration while SLikeNet ships 3 different configurations: debug, release, and retail.
+RakNet only shipped with a debug and a release configuration while SLikeNet ships with 3 different configurations: debug, release, and retail.
 The debug configuration provides full debugging support without any kind of optimization.
 The focus of this configuration lies in debugging capabilities (and not on performance).
 This is in principle the same what RakNet provided.